Restrictions on depositing and donating

 For further details, please see our guidelines for holders and depositors of particular categories of records:

-- Parish council records' guidelines (pdf format, 94Kb)
+- Depositor guidelines for Parish council records (pdf format, 93Kb)

 - Depositor guidelines for business collections (pdf format, 146Kb)